aitor1990/tfm_BI_BIGDATA/readme.md

 `docker-compose up`

 After executing the command four docker instances will be executed at the same time.
-To test the prototype a complete example has been added.

-Each instance can be deployed individualy.
+Also if necessary each instance can be deployed individualy.

 `docker-compose up airflow`
 `docker-compose up drill`